 Mrs. Iselin bequeathed to the City of Aiken, Hopelands Gardens, the gardens in which the Aiken Thoroughbred Racing Hall of Fame is located.
 Mrs. Iselin, who came from a prominent Rhode Island family that founded Brown University, married C. Oliver Iselin in 1894.

 Ms. Iselin was an avid sportswoman all of her life.
 She was aboard the America’s Cup defender in the 1890’s.
 She was

 the first American woman to do this and it created such a controversy at the time that even the Daughters of the American Revolution expressed their concern.
 Mrs. Iselin played and defeated the Russian Grand Duke Michael in a 1900 golf tournament that was sponsored by the Prince of Wales.
 She was a close friend of the British royal family and was often invited to share their box at the Ascot race course in England.
 She maintained horse stables in America and England.

 Mrs. Iselin died in her home in 1970 at the age of 102.
-She generously left Hopelands Gardens, in which the Aiken Thoroughbred Racing Hall of Fame & Museum is located to the City of Aiken, thus ensuring that it’s beauty and history would always be a part of Aiken.
+She generously left Hopelands Gardens to the City of Aiken, thus ensuring that it’s beauty and history would always be a part of Aiken.